WELCOME TO TRAVIS HEIGHTS!

 The school day begins at 7:40 am and ends at 3:10 pm.
 Doors open at 7:10 am.
 Students will be sent to class at 7:30 am.
 All students need to be picked up no later than 3:15 pm, unless they are enrolled in one of our after-school programs.
 Please make arrangements so no child is left behind without parent/guardian supervision before or after school.
 School personnel are not responsible for students before 7:10 am and after 3:15 pm.

 Teachers will need to be notified if your child is a “car rider”, “walker”, “bus rider”, or enrolled in “aftercare” at the school.
 Students will be released only to persons listed in their file.
 Any changes to the authorized pickup list must be done in person at the office by the enrolling parent.

-Walkers – Walkers are escorted by a teacher to the playpad (under the blue awning, just south of the main entrance).
-Parents or caregivers meet the children here promptly at 3:00pm.
-Students should “high five” the teacher before leaving their designated areas.
-Students 3r d grade and older may walk home independently with written permission from parents.
+Walkers – Walkers are escorted by a teacher to the gym.
+Parents or caregivers meet the children here promptly at 3:10pm.
+Students 3rd grade and older may walk home independently with written permission from parents.
 Younger students may walk home with older siblings/cousins with written permission from parents.
-Pre-K walkers are dismissed from the front doors at 2:15pm.

-Car Riders – Car rider parents receive a mirror hanger tag which is needed to pick up their child.
-Cars line up along Alameda for pickup.
+Car Riders – Cars line up along Alameda for pickup.
 To join the car line you will need to drive down Mariposa to turn on Alameda.
-Please do not drive down Rosedale Dr. as it creates dangerous traffic situations.
-Students will wait with a teacher in specific grade level area:
+Please do not drive down or park on Rosedale Terrace as it creates dangerous traffic situations.
+Students will wait with a teacher.